budgetzero/budgetzero/README.md

 - [ ] Cross-platform desktop applications (Windows, Mac, Linux)
 - [ ] Multi-month view
 - [ ] Payee management

-# Getting Started
-There's multiple ways to use budgetzero.
-1. On the official [app.budgetzero.io](https://app.budgetzero.io) page.
-2. Installing the desktop app (Windows or Mac).
-[Download here](https://github.com/budgetzero/budgetzero/releases/latest)
-3. Self host the web app.
-You can either deploy the docker image (recommended) or build and host the static files on your own webserver.
-See deployment section below for more details.

 # Deployment
 ## Docker